jdonlan/java-dev/services/services.md

 Another very important thing to keep in mind is how threading is handled in regards to a service.
 Services run "in the background" but they don't actually run on a background thread.
 As it was mentioned in a previous course, all application code runs on the main thread by default.
 The same is true for services.
 If you have a service and an activity running in the same app, at the same time, then they will share the same main thread and any long running operations happening in the service will slow down the activity's UI.

 When a service is said to run "in the background," it's meant that they can run without the app being open, not that they run on a separate thread.
 However, much like activities, you can start background or worker threads from a service.
 Additionally, there is another type of service we'll talk about this week called an IntentService, which can be used to do background work in a background thread.
-More on that in another lesson.

 Lastly, any service running in the background can be killed by the system at any time.
 The system targets services that are running in the background, that aren't bound, and have been running for a long time to kill first.
 For most services, this is fine as the system will restart your service if it's labeled as sticky whenever it has the resources to do so again.
 When the service is restarted, onStartCommand() will be called again and your service will receive the last intent that started the service again.